DCC-EX/CommandStation-EX/COMMUNICATION.md

 We have the following services to announce:

-TODO: define service names
+TODO: write the service names here

 * CS hostname
 * withrottle port (server) over TCP [2560]
 * dccex port (server) over TCP [2560]
 * dccex port (server) over UDP [2560]
-* dccex port (client) over UDP for answers [2561]
+* dccex port (client) over UDP for answers [2561] ???

-We may have to announce:

-* the multicast addr for answers?
-* the multicast addr for rebroadcasts?
+* the multicast IP for answers
-* the multicast port for rebroadcasts?
+* the multicast port for answers

 Once we have all the IP and ports set, communication is like: